News

 • Burned to the ground on the night of 10 November 1929.
 Four houses on Epworth and a store on Cadboro Bay Rd were also heavily damaged.

-• not replaced until 1941, when the Horse Show Building at Willows Fairgrounds (aka Exhibition Grounds, Carnarvon Park area off Eastdowne, not to be confused with present day Willows Park on Beach Drive) was converted into an ice rink by Barney Olson.
-Known as Olson Arena or Willows Arena.
+• not replaced until 1941, when the Horse Show Building at Willows Fairgrounds (aka Exhibition Grounds/Willows Park, present day Carnarvon Park and surrounding area bounded by Haultain/Henderson/Neil/Dryfe, not to be confused with present day Willows Park on Beach Drive) was converted into an ice rink by Barney Olson, known as Olson Arena or Willows Arena.
 The Olson Arena also burned down, in 1944.

 • the Victoria Memorial Arena at 1925 Blanshard was built in 1949, demolished in 2003 and replaced on the same site by the present Save-On- Foods Memorial Arena.